CSC200Y: Social and Economic Networks: Models and Applications

 The rapid growth of the internet, social networks, online recommendation systems, online markets and auctions, crowdsourcing, and related mechanisms has made the social and economic lives of many individuals more tightly interconnected than ever.
 There is a growing appreciation that the speed at which knowledge, markets and influence evolve and spread require new models and methods to properly understand the emerging phenomena that result.
 These phenomena involve graphical networks, incentives and group aggregate behaviour.
 This interdisciplinary course is an introduction to the interaction of the diverse computational, mathematical, sociological and economic systems that underlie modern society.

 CSC200Y provides an informal, yet rigourous treatment of a variety of topics, introducing relevant background in graph theory, social network formation, incentives and game theory, and providing exposure to the relevant mathematical and informal computational tools required to analyze these network phenomena.
-Applications may include: structural analysis of social networks, matching markets, trading networks, web search, information cascades, prediction markets, and online advertising, among others.
+Applications include: structural analysis of social networks, matching markets, web search, online advertising, network externalities, tipping points, information cascades, epidemics, small worlds, prediction markets, and voting theory, among others.

 CSC200Y is a full-year course intended for a broad range of students in the mathematical, social, physical and life sciences.
 It requires no "programming background" and has no university-level prerequisites.